List of aces of aces

 Ace of aces is a title accorded to the top active ace within a branch of service in a nation's military in time of war.
+The term ace is used for a highly successful military professional that has been accredited with: multiple enemy aircraft shot down, tanks destroyed, or ships sunk; by number or tonnage.
+The term was widely used for propaganda purposes during World War I, and mainly applied to a pilot who was credited with shooting down five enemy aircraft.
 The title is most closely associated with fighter aces, though there are other types, such as tank aces and submarine aces.

 Flying aces

 Ace of aces is a title accorded to the top flying ace of a nation's air force during time of war.

 World War I

 The concept of aces emerged in 1915 during World War I.

 World War II

-World War II had more planes than any other war.
+World War II had more aces than any other war.

 Post-World War II era

 Submarine aces

-Ace of the Deep is a title accorded to the top subsea ace/undersea ace/submarine ace of a nation's submarine force during time of war.
+Top subsea ace/undersea ace/submarine ace of a nation's submarine force during time of war.

 Submarine hunters

 Tank aces

-A "tank ace" or Panzer ace has been described by Historian Robert Kershaw, as being the minority of tank commanders that accounted for the most destroyed enemy armor, saying it is roughly analogous with a flying ace.
+A "tank ace" or Panzer ace has been described by Historian Robert Kershaw as being the minority of tank commanders that accounted for the most destroyed enemy armor, saying it is roughly analogous with a flying ace.